The Cauchy problems for Einstein metrics and parallel spinors: Introduction

 \subsection{The Cauchy problem for Einstein metrics}

 In the Lorentzian setting, Ricci-flat or more generally Einstein metrics form the central objects of general relativity.
-Given a space-like hypersurface, a Riemannian metric, and a symmetric tensor which plays the role of the second fundamental form, there always exists a local extension to a Lorentzian Einstein metric \cite{cb}, \cite{dt}, provided that the local conditions given by the Gauss and Codazzi-Mainardi equations are satisfied.
-One crucial step in the proof is the reduction to an evolution equation which is hyperbolic due to the signature of the metric.
-The corresponding equations in the Riemannian setting are elliptic and no general local existence results are available.
+Given a space-like hypersurface, a Riemannian metric, and a symmetric tensor which plays the role of the second fundamental form, there always exists a local extension to a Lorentzian Einstein metric \cite{cb}, \cite{dt}, provided that the local conditions given by the contracted Gauss and Codazzi-Mainardi equations are satisfied.
+One crucial step in the proof is the reduction to an evolution equation which is (weakly) hyperbolic due to the signature of the metric.
+The corresponding equations in the Riemannian setting are (weakly) elliptic and no general local existence results are available.

-In the Riemannian setting, DeTurck \cite{dt2} analyzed the related problem of finding a metric with prescribed nonsingular Ricci tensor.
-The Ricci-flat case is at the opposite spectrum of degeneracy, while the general Einstein case is reminiscent of DeTurck's setting.
-Despite some formal similarities with \cite{dt2}, the Cauchy problem for Einstein metrics studied here is in essence quite different.
+In fact, if $(M,g)$ is any hypersurface of an Einstein manifold $(\Z,g^\Z)$, then the Weingarten tensor~$W$ is a symmetric endomorphism field on $M$ which satisfies certain constraints (see \eqref{e1}--\eqref{e2} below, which are contractions of the Gauss and Codazzi-Mainardi equations).
+Conversely, one can ask the following question: \begin{quote}{\em (Q1): If $W$ is a symmetric endomorphism field on $M$ which satisfies the system \eqref{e1}--\eqref{e2}, does there exist a isometric embedding of $M$ into a (Riemannian) Einstein manifold $(\Z^{n+1},g^\Z)$ with Weingarten tensor $W$?
+Is $g^Z$ unique near $M$ up to isometry?} \end{quote}

-If $(M,g)$ is any hypersurface of an Einstein manifold $(\Z,g^\Z)$, then the Weingarten tensor $W$ is a symmetric endomorphism field on $M$ which satisfies certain constraints (see \eqref{e1}--\eqref{e2} below) due to the contracted Gauss and Codazzi-Mainardi equations.
-Conversely, we ask the following question: \begin{quote}{\em (Q1): If $W$ is a symmetric endomorphism field on $M$ which satisfies the system \eqref{e1}--\eqref{e2}, does there exist a isometric embedding of $M$ into an Einstein manifold $(\Z^{n+1},g^\Z)$ with Weingarten tensor $W$?} \end{quote}
+The uniqueness part is known to have a positive answer by recent results of Biquard \cite[Thm.\ 4]{biq} and Anderson-Herzlich \cite{ah}.
+The existence was settled in a paper by Koiso \cite{ko} in the real analytic setting.
+As we were unaware of that paper, in a previous draft of this work we had proved in detail that the answer to the existence part of the above Cauchy problem is positive in the analytic setting (Theorem \ref{rf}).
+We review the proof in Section 2 and show that the answer is negative, in general, in the smooth setting (Proposition \ref{non-an}).

-This is the Cauchy problem for Einstein metrics.
-The uniqueness part is known to have a positive answer due to recent work by Biquard \cite[Thm.\ 4]{biq} and Anderson-Herzlich \cite{ah}.
-We will show in Section 2 that the answer to the existence part of the Cauchy problem is positive in the analytic setting (Theorem \ref{rf}) and negative, in general, in the smooth setting (Proposition \ref{non-an}).
+Let us also mention that DeTurck \cite{dt2} analyzed in the Riemannian setting the somewhat related problem of finding a metric with prescribed nonsingular Ricci tensor.